ilkermeliksitki/odtu-datathon-22/README.md

 # metu-datathon-22
-The preselection question for the competition conducted by METU Statistics and Data Science Society.
+The preselection questions for the competition conducted by METU Statistics and Data Science Society.